mjambon/thoughts/src/definitions/definitions.md

 copy this model without mistakes.
 Our definition of a model includes any arrangement of information that is believed to form a world model but may not be accessed or copied in its entirety.
-For example, a human body, mostly in its brain, holds world model, some of which was learned by interacting with it since birth.
+For example, a human body, mostly in its brain, holds a world model, some of which was learned by interacting with the world since birth.
 While we may not have the technology to copy correctly and completely the relevant information from a human brain, we assume it's all in there.
-Such world model that's a necessary part of any human mind shall not be confused with whatever explicit models a thinker or scientist can construct and publish.
+Such a world model that's a necessary part of any human mind shall not be confused with whatever explicit models a thinker or scientist can construct and publish.

+Important remarks that will be developed later:

+* A model of the world in which we exist is necessarily imperfect.
+* In practice, models are usually parametrized by numbers or other objects.
+Technically, changing a parameter produces a different model.
+When the context is clear, we might refer to a parametrized model simply as "a model" even though it is a collection of models.
+* A model supports simulations.
+A simulation is a computation that discovers new facts about the model.
+It is meant to predict features of the world it represents.
+* Some properties of a model can be verified or challenged by observations and experiments i.e. interactions with the world that produce data.
+* Scientific research is about creating and refining world models that are compatible with observations.

 *** time
 title: time
-synonyms: successive, step
+synonyms: successive, step, timeline

 An ordering over the states of a [model].
 Time is the breakdown of a model into a sequence of objects called states with constraints